zouharvi/uds-nnia-tutorial/README.md

 # UdS NNIA Tutorials

-Slides for Neural Networks Implementation and Application tutorials of Winter 2021 at University of Saarland.
+Slides for Neural Networks Implementation and Application tutorials of Winter semester 2021 at University of Saarland.

 ## Outline